 -- Andrew Jackson, Farewell Address, March 4, 1837

 As you can see people have been aware of the issues around the creation of currency for a long time.
 I've been aware of these issues for a comparatively shorter time and I wrote an article about where currency is created in the banking sector.
-When a currency is not backed by something tangible the only thing that allows it to function is enough confidence in the currency being held such that commerce in that currency will continue to occur.
+When a currency is not backed by something tangible the only thing that allows it to function is large enough number of people having confidence that they can offload the currency for things of use to them when the need arises such that commerce in that currency will continue to occur.

-The main issue with getting the truth about inflation to be broadly understood is that having the ability to create currency is extremely powerful.
+The main issue with getting the truth about inflation to be broadly understood, aside from widespread innumeracy creating a situation where people lack the conceptual tools to actually understand it, is that having the ability to create currency is extremely powerful.
 If you really dig deep into the incentives you realize that people who control the money printing don't want to give it up.
 They have extremely strong incentives to lie about how inflation really works because maintaining misconceptions about how it works is very profitable for the small elite who has the power to create currency.
 For everyone else inflation is terrible since it is the erosion of their purchasing power that creates the transfer of wealth in real terms to the elites.
 Maintaining such an unjust system can only occur in a free democracy via ignorance of the masses.
 Henry Ford alluded to this a long time ago:

 “It is well enough that people of the nation do not understand our banking and money system, for if they did, I believe there would be a revolution before tomorrow morning”